Potential parents have many questions when it comes to fertility.

 Best Fertility Supplements To Get Pregnant

-The biggest surprise most people find when considering fertility supplements is that both mom and dad should be taking zinc when trying to get pregnant.
+The biggest surprise most people find when considering a fertility supplement to improve sperm is that both mom and dad should be taking zinc when trying to get pregnant.

 It aids in the production of eggs, semen, and testosterone.